 - Veterinary medicine production

-- Oil refineries and coal processing
+- Oil refining and coal processing

 The P List